 Not only is attendance used for students, it is also used to generate the tutor payroll at the default rate scheduled, or record whether they stayed for longer or shorter than their scheduled time.
 You must confirm tutor attendance for payroll to be processed, either by setting it manually or allowing the generate payroll process to set all unmarked attendance as payable.

-Tutor attendance can be set for each session on the class Attendance tab.
+Tutor attendance can be set for each session in the class Attendance section.
 Attendance can only be confirmed for sessions that the tutor is assigned to in the class timetable.

-Open a class record and navigate to the attendance tab.
+Open a class record and navigate to the attendance section.

 For each session, click on the attendance icon and set the appropriate attendance.
 Click once for payroll confirmed (the tutor should be paid the scheduled rate), twice for payroll rejected (the tutor should not be paid for this session).
 Three clicks will set the session back to not confirmed.

-Attendance can also be set in bulk by clicking on the down arrow icon next to the tutor name and choosing one of the options from the drop down.
+Attendance can also be set in bulk by clicking on the down arrow icon next to the tutor name or a class date and choosing one of the options from the drop down.

 To change the payable time for a session to more than or less than the scheduled payroll time, click on the note icon to the right of the attendance icon.
 This icon appears when move your you mouse over the area.

-In the sheet that opens, you will see the default payable time (minutes) with a locked icon next to it.
+In the sheet that opens, you will see the default payable time (minutes) with a locked icon next to it. make sure the tutor is confirmed for payroll.
 Unlock the field to change the value.
 You can optionally add a note to explain the payroll variation.

 onCourse generates Tutor pay records in bulk, up until a specified date, based on the wages set in the class budget and the class attendance records for Tutors.